Public Holidays in South Korea 2026 – National, Cultural & Public Days

 Frequently Asked Questions (FAQs)

-How many public holidays does South Korea have in 2025?
+How many public holidays does South Korea have in 2026?

-What is Seollal and Chuseok?
+What are Seollal and Chuseok?

 Conclusion